 What is CCTV Drain Inspection and what is it used for?
-Most people think CCTV is only used for video surveillance but don’t know it can also be used for plumbing.
-Please read below for more details.
+Most people think CCTV is only used for video surveillance but don’t know it can also be used for drain plumbing purposes.
+Let’s find out more about this useful equipment.

 When most people hear the word ‘CCTV’, the first thing that comes to mind is video surveillance which takes place in most commercial buildings, city streets and other public places.